 Figure 2.
+Rock dike breakwater, view south.

-Representative view of rock dike breakwater facing south (marsh on right) A review of the comparative transects indicate that some of the June 2018 transects are slightly lower than some of the December 2016 transects.
+A review of the comparative transects indicated some of the June 2018 transects are slightly lower than some of the December 2016 transects.
 This may indicate some slight settlement at these areas.
-Potential sources of vertical error to consider include, relative positioning of comparative cross section survey lines, GPS error, and the large rock size.
-Because some of the rip rap pieces are three to four feet in diameter, the specific spot that a cross section elevation shot is taken may result in different transect line shapes.
-Field observations do not indicate any displacement or fracturing of rip rap, nor do they indicate any changes on overall cross section.
-Figures 2 and 3 provide a representative view of the ruble mound breakwater.
-These photographs were taken on August 9, 2018.
+Potential sources of vertical error to consider include, relative positioning of comparative cross-section survey lines, GPS error, and the large rock size.
+Because some of the rip-rap pieces are three to four feet in diameter, the specific location a cross-section elevation shot is taken may result in different transect line shapes.
+Field observations did not indicate any displacement or fracturing of rip-rap, nor did they indicate any changes on overall cross-section.